top of page

 Writing postcards may not be an activity you have considered doing in speech therapy, but let me tell you, it's a great way to integrate themes into therapy, spark the interest of your students, utilize their previous interests and experiences, and target oral and written language in a new and practical way.

-Postcard PDF templates to use in speech and language therapy
+postcard PDF templates to use in speech and language therapy

 Don't worry, you don't have to take a trip around the world to get postcards for your speech therapy sessions.
 You can get them locally (try gas stations, post offices, drugstores, card stores) or make your own using the PDF template in my subscriber freebie library.
 Or, for something quick and ready to go now, download these from my TpT store!